sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/Week1.md

 _Note: [Here is the link that shows I completed the Ontario Tech academic integrity module on Oct 31st, 2024](https://github.com/sixswordstudio/Education/blob/4ce13487020395a0ee5f7cf6cf3accf81dfc5b19/Academic%20Integrity%20Module%20-%20Completion%20Certificate%20-%202024.10.31.png)._

+### Sociology Mindset: Learning zones
+* Red: I can't learn this, it's too hard, I don't get it, I don't like it, I don't agree, I'm checking out.
+Asking rhetorical questions, purposely controversial questions, in order to advance your own opinion.
+Shutting down, in denial, lack of effort.

+* Yellow: I may not know this yet, but I'd like to know more.
+I may know a lot, but I will continue to think critically, engage, and not assume I'm an expert.
+Open, unbiased, objective, willing to share and also to learn.

+* Green: I'm an expert!
+I already know everything there is to know.
+There isn't possibly any new information about this topic I'm not privy to.
+I'm the authority.
+Presumptive, close-minded, leads to a stalemate of knowledge.

+### Campus Resources
+- Services At-a-Glance
+- Accessibility at DC
+- FAQs

+### Mental Health at DC
+- College and life are overwhelming
+- Students need support
+- Faculty, staff, and admin are here for you
+- Pressing the "Are you ok" button links you directly to mental health support on campus, near you, or online.

+### Why GNEDs
+General Education Classes are important to your education.
+Being able to explore new topics that compliment your certificate, diploma, or degreee is a valuable experience; employers desire well-rounded individuals.
+What do you want to get out of your GNEDs?

+### Sneak Peek
+* 1 theme of the semester will be "FAKE NEWS"
+* We will learn how to identify misinformation or unreliable sources
+* We will learn how to verify and find quality sources of info in order to navigate the internet for personal and academic use
+* You'll practice this weekly and more in depth on Assignment #1.

 ## Task Instructions
 _Masoud Kianpour posted on Jan 6, 2025 11:56 AM_: